bbenefield89/CybraryNetworkPlus/module-1.1/OSIModel/README.md

 The Data Link layer also deals with our devices Media Access Control (MAC) address which is hardcoded into our devices NIC that gives each device its own unique address.
 NIC manufacturers are given a certain range of numbers to use in order to keep each MAC address unique to each NIC.
 Hypothetically, if we had two devices with the same MAC address we would potentially have connectivity issues with these devices.

-### TLDR
-Ships data from point A to point B.

-- Gives access to device
+- Gives access to physical device
-- Packages data from Phsycial layer into bits and frames
+- Converts data being sent out into frames
-- Transfers data as bits/frames from one point to another
+- Converts frames being received into raw data
-- Media Access Control Address (MAC)
+- Media Access Control (MAC)
-- Hubs/Switches
+- Switches/Hubs

 ## Layer 3 - Network (IP Layer)
-This layer allows us to take our data and send over different networks depending the IP address, "Logical Address", that is mapped to a MAC address, "Physical Address".
-All devices with a NIC have a MAC and IP address.
+This layer allows us to take our data and send it over different networks depending the IP address, "Logical Address", that is mapped to a MAC address, "Physical Address".

-### Example
-This example skips over Layers 4 - 7 and this is not meant to be a complete example of how data is transferred.

-**Computer A** needs to send data to **Computer B**. **Computer A** will then transform that data into electrical impulses.
-These impulses will then be sent out from our NIC over a cable.
-So far this is still the Physical layer.

-Because in this example we are on two different networks we are not able to send this data directly using the MAC addresses via Layer 2.
-So now this layer will convert that data in bits and frames and send these bits and frames to Layer 3.

-Our third layer will begin to assign IP addresses, which are mapped to a computers specific MAC address, to the bits and frames being sent from Layer 2 and package them up, aka Packets.
-After creating these packets we will now send these packets to **Computer A**'s router which will then point to **Computer B**'s router which will then send the packet to the computer with the IP address that is mapped to their MAC address.

-Now that the data has successfully been transfered from Layer 1 -> Layer 2 -> Layer 3, the data is now sitting on **Computer B**'s NIC and we find ourself back on Layer 2 where the data is now converted from bits and frames back into data on **Computer B**'s Layer 1

 - Referred to as IP Layer
 - Transfers data from one-one or one-many networks
-- Converts IP address, "Logical", to MAC address, "Physical"
+- Converts IP address, "Logical", to MAC address, "Physical", and vice versa
 - Performs network routing functions, fragmentation, and reassembly
 - Routers